 There are a few situations where restoration may be required for your safety or the safety of others who live in or visit your home:

-When using an insurance company throughout restoration and remediation, some providers may require that professionals such as United Water Restoration perform the damage assessment and provide an estimate of cost for remediation.
+When using an insurance company throughout restoration and remediation, some providers may require that professionals such as United Water Restoration Group perform the damage assessment and provide an estimate of cost for remediation.
 Make sure you check with your insurance provider and follow the steps your policy may require.

 While it is possible to do some cleanup on your own, there are benefits to hiring professional fire damage restoration companies to get out smoke that has permeated belongings and water that has seeped into the deeper layers of your floors and furniture.
-At United Water Restoration, we have the training and the proper tools to deep clean not only your walls and floors but also your furniture and other belongings.
+At United Water Restoration Group, we have the training and the proper tools to deep clean not only your walls and floors but also your furniture and other belongings.

 Many pros have the same process for going through restoration or remediation.
 We understand the emotional toll a fire can take on you and your family, and we are here to support you and help the aftermath go as smoothly as possible.
 Here is what to expect when you choose us.